 New Puppy Owner’s Handbook

-A kennel/ crate.
-We recommend purchasing your crate at Tractor Supply stores instead of Petsmart or other specialty pet stores, as they are drastically more expensive.
-We like the Remington or retriever brand dog kennels and would recommend a medium.
+A kennel/crate.
+I recommend purchasing your crate at Tractor Supply stores instead of PetSmart or other specialty pet stores, as they are drastically more expensive.
+I like the Remington or Retriever brand dog kennels and would recommend a medium.

 Chew toys- you should have an abundance of different kinds of toys for your puppy, rubber toys, rawhide bones (Granulated rawhide only) , even plush toys (but please do supervise your puppy with plush toys to ensure that they don’t choke on stuffing).